DarshanMamtani/news-api/README.md

 Setup:
-1. Unzip the folder.
+1. Clone the repository
-2. Open terminal and go to the path where folder is unzipped.
+2. Open terminal and go to the path where cloned the repository.
 3. Type “npm install” to install the node-modules.
 4. Type “npm run start” and the server will start.
 5. Open Postman to check the below endpoints